project-chip/connectedhomeip/examples/ota-requestor-app/efr32/README.md

             ./out/chip-tool otasoftwareupdaterequestor announce-ota-provider 1 0 0 0 2 0

 -   The Requestor will connect to the Provider and start the image download.
+Once the image is downloaded the Requestor will reboot into the downloaded image.